-- Always remove the cartridge from the drive when not in use and store it in its protective case. - Do not expose cartridges to dirt, dust or moisture. - Do not touch the tape media within a cartridge. - Do not use data cartridges outside the specified operating conditions: 10° C to 40° C, 10% to 80% relative humidity.
+- Always remove the cartridge from the drive when not in use and store it in its protective case. - Do not expose cartridges to dirt, dust, or moisture. - Do not touch the tape media within a cartridge. - Do not use data cartridges outside the specified operating conditions: 10° C to 40° C, 20% to 80% relative humidity.

 If a data cartridge has been exposed to temperature or humidity changes within the limits listed above, allow the tape cartridge to acclimate to its surroundings for at least one hour before use.
-Then retension the tape to allow the tape pack to become stable for better performance.